BLASTchain/blast-tutorial/sdk-view-tx/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/optimismFND.svg?label=optimismFND&style=social)](https://twitter.com/optimismFND)

-This tutorial teaches you how to use [the Optimism SDK](https://sdk.optimism.io/) to view the transactions passed between L1 (Ethereum) and L2 (OP Mainnet) by an address.
+This tutorial teaches you how to use [the Blast SDK](https://sdk.optimism.io/) to view the transactions passed between L1 (Ethereum) and L2 (BL Mainnet) by an address.

 The SDK supports multiple OP Chains: OP, Base, etc.
 To see whether a specific OP Chain is supported directly, [see the documentation](https://sdk.optimism.io/enums/l2chainid).